joesparrow/palindromeevents/index.md

 Each one is hand made.
 Seriously!
 I will be 3D printing them and then hand sewing the ribbon on.

-It's inspired by the Sator Square, a five world latin palindrome.
+It's inspired by the Sator Square, a five word latin palindrome.

 ## How many people are taking part?